Even the trees are almost as tall.

 The Jarvis Building is one of the few remaining with cast-iron architectural elements: Even with several coats of paint, its cast-iron columns hold a one-pound magnet.
 (On the 1889 map the building at 510 and 512 Main Street is labeled “iron front.”)

 Apparently the cast-iron front of the Jarvis Building was not original, was added in 1889.
-Note that a new ball park was being built at the Spring Palace grounds, that Fort Worthites were traveling to Dallas to witness a game of baseball, and that Fort Worth was transitioning to electric streetcars.
+Note that a new ball park was being built at the Spring Palace grounds on the Texas & Pacific railroad reservation, that Fort Worthites were traveling to Dallas to witness a game of baseball, and that Fort Worth was transitioning to electric streetcars.

 The cornice also is metal.